Equine Health & Biosafety

 “I declare that the horse listed below is not demonstrating any signs of EHV-1, has not had any known exposure to EHV-1 in the past 21 days, and is not coming from a property with known EHV-1 positive cases.”

-Upon arrival at Blenheim EquiSports, each horse will be examined by a qualified, licensed and accredited veterinarian or their designated trained technician in the upper parking lot prior to entry to the stabling area.
+Upon arrival at Blenheim EquiSports – Rancho Mission Viejo Riding Park, horses coming from VS-affected counties will be examined by a qualified, licensed and accredited veterinarian or their designated, trained technician prior to entry to the stabling area.
+Horses may be required to be removed from the trailer for inspection if access is restricted.

 Horses must be checked into a stall and follow the biosecurity protocols.
 No daily haul-ins are allowed.

-- Temperature logs for the past 3 days for each horse and
+- temperature logs for the past three days for each horse.

 These documents must accompany your horse and trailer.